Creative Director Roles in an Agency

 The creative manager’s role is very important and complex.
 Your typical creative manager is a true visionary, perfectionist, mentor, manager, and key client person all rolled into one!
 They create new approaches and perspectives, and with their tangible sense of creative direction, they are the epitome of trend visionaries.

-Roles and Responsibilities of creative director in agency
+roles and responsibilities of creative director

 Creative Director Job Description